In this article, you’ll learn about the pros and cons of resilient and non-resilient flooring:

-Additionally, non-resilient flooring can suffer from water damage.
+Additionally, non-resilient floors can suffer from water damage.
 Repairs may be costly and don’t necessarily prevent future harm.

 What Are the Benefits of Non-Resilient Flooring?

-Despite the downsides, some people prefer non-resilient flooring.
+Despite the downsides, some people prefer flooring types that are non-resilient.
 After all, it offers a different kind of value.
 In the end, property owners have to decide for themselves which option works for them.

 No Permanent Indentation

-Due to its elasticity, resilient flooring bends when pressure is applied to it.
+Due to its elasticity, more resilient floor types bends when pressure is applied to it.
 Unfortunately, if that pressure is regular and concentrated in a small area, an indentation can become permanent.
 For example, vinyl may develop dents where kitchen chairs are positioned.
 Non-resilient options, on the other hand, are hard and therefore don’t warp as easily.

 What Are Different Types of Non-Resilient Flooring?

-What counts as non-resilient flooring?
+What counts as a non-resilient floor?
 The range is quite broad and includes most “traditional” options.
 Each of these has pros and cons, so it’s best to do thorough research if you’re interested in non-resilient types.

 There are a wide variety of natural stone flooring options: